VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Guste:

-If you delay for 2 seconds, it always counts, but it almost never turns on, because it's counting the start of the countdown, so pulling the lever, but the 2 seconds are never reached.
+If you delay for 2 seconds, it always counts down, but it (almost) never actually starts, because it counts down from the start of the countdown, so you pull the lever, but those 2 seconds are never reached.

-If you really want to wash, you theoretically need to pull the lever 5 times, each with a 2-second delay, to ensure a complete SRA cycle.
+If you really want to wash something now, you theoretically need to pull the lever 5 times, each time for 2 seconds, to reliably trigger an SRA cycle.

 m;